Nicholas van Rijn

 Nicholas van Rijn (2376 to c.
-2500 AD) is a fictional character who plays the central role in the first half of Poul Anderson's Technic History.
+2500 AD) is a fictional character who plays the central role in the first half of Poul Anderson's Technic History cycle of stories and novels.

 Description

 Nicholas van Rijn is a flamboyant capitalist adventurer, and is of Dutch ancestry (apparently a resident of Djakarta, and thus an Indo).
 His speech is bombastic and heavily laced with unconventional constructs, puns, oaths, and words from various Northern European languages: in particular Dutch, German, and possibly Danish.
 Although he frequently employs malapropisms such as "Angular-Saxon" or "hunky-dinghy", they are often so devious or apropos as to appear intentional.
 Some more minor characters have used a similar patois.
 Van Rijn is well-educated in Earth's literature and history and also displays considerable cunning and capacity for bullying armed aliens into doing his bidding.
 Although a formidable individual in necessity (his battle cries have included "God send the Right!", "Kristmenn, Krossmenn, Kongsmenn!", and "Heineken Bier!"), he prefers material luxuries to personal heroism.
 He routinely describes himself as an old, weak, sinful man, but usually follows it by lamenting that his subordinates (or humanity in general) are unable to accomplish anything without his aid.
 Accordingly, van Rijn's intellect usually proves crucial to solving crises and mysteries that stupefy all other characters.
 In this regard, he is similar to the character of Mycroft Holmes.